jqdq/modern-web-technologies-course/apis/README.md

 Load `https://api.sejm.gov.pl/sejm/openapi/` into the [Swagger online editor](https://editor.swagger.io/) and try generating a Python client for it.

-### Ranking words by frequency in artist's lyrics - Python and credentials
+### Ranking words by frequency in artist's track titles - Python and credentials

 Look into the `genius.py` file for a boilerplate.
 [Some info on getting the Genius API key](https://melaniewalsh.github.io/Intro-Cultural-Analytics/04-Data-Collection/07-Genius-API.html)